isidrolv/JavaInterviewQuestionsAndAnswers/readme.md

   Cohesion in Java refers to the degree to which the methods in a class are related and work together to achieve a common purpose.
 High cohesion is desirable as it promotes code that is easier to understand, maintain, and test.
 Low cohesion can lead to code that is difficult to follow, modify, and debug.
 - **59 .
-What is encapsulation?**
+What is encapsulation?**\
   Encapsulation in Java is a fundamental object-oriented programming concept that involves bundling the data (fields) and the methods (functions) that operate on the data into a single unit, called a class.
 It restricts direct access to some of the object's components, which can help prevent the accidental modification of data.
 Encapsulation is achieved
   by:

+    -
         1. Declaring the fields of a class as private.
+    -
         2. Providing public getter and setter methods to access and update the value of the private fields.

   Here is an example: